Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Results and discussion

 \section{Results and discussion}

-The WM and QMR strength parameters are optimized at time $t = 0$ for two-qubit $NS_1$, $NS_2$, $NS_3$, and the Bell states.
-Also, these are kept fixed for further evolution under both non-Markovian AD and RTN channels.
-Under non-Markovian noisy quantum channels, the effect of WM and QMR on the quantum correlations and maximal fidelity of the two-qubit states is more when the WM and QMR strength parameters are large, as discussed in \cite{sun2017recovering}.
+The WM and QMR strength parameters are optimized at time $t = 0$ for two-qubit $NS_1$, $NS_2$, $NS_3$, and the Bell states and optimal combinations of $(p, q)$ are obtained.
+If we keep the same values of $(p, q)$ for all the states, without picking up the optimal ones for every state, their behavior is depicted in Fig. (\ref{concur_NMAD_same_p_and_q}).
+It can be seen that the Bell state need not provide the best results.
+Moreover, by doing this, the main advantage of having WM and QMR would be lost.
+This is so because these parameters are in the control of the experimentalist and can be leveraged to get the optimal quantum correlations and UQT requirements for the states under consideration.
+This motivates the need to optimize the WM and QMR strength parameters at time $t = 0$ for two-qubit $NS_1$, $NS_2$, $NS_3$, and the Bell states.
+Under non-Markovian noisy quantum channels, the effect of WM and QMR on the quantum correlations and maximal fidelity of the two-qubit states is greater when the WM and QMR strength parameters are large, as discussed in \cite{sun2017recovering}, at the cost of success probability.
+This is corroborated by Fig. (\ref{P_success}).
 The WM and QMR also minimize the fidelity deviation of non-maximally entangled two-qubit states, consistent with \cite{sabale2023towards}.
-We discuss below these criteria in conjunction with our results.
+We discuss these criteria below in conjunction with our results.
+The trade-off relation between success probability, discussed in Sec. (\ref{Model}), and WM and QMR strength parameters ($p, q$) can be observed in Fig. (\ref{P_success}) under non-Markovian AD and RTN channels, respectively.

-Due to WM and QMR, the two-qubit $NS_2$ state's concurrence, discord, and fidelity deviation are seen to improve significantly as we can observe that the strength parameters ($p$, $q$) are highest for this particular state, and it is a non-maximally entangled state at time $t = 0$.
-The $NS_2$ state's discord was observed to be higher than the two-qubit $NS_1$, $NS_3$, and Bell states under both non-Markovian AD and RTN channels.
-This pattern was followed by the behavior of concurrence under non-Markovian AD noise.
-While under the non-Markovian RTN channel, the $NS_2$ state's concurrence was seen to be equivalent to the Bell and $NS_3$ states.
-The WM and QMR successfully reduced the $NS_2$ state's fidelity deviation under both non-Markovian AD and RTN channels.
+Due to WM and QMR, the two-qubit $NS_2$ state's (non-maximally entangled state at time $t = 0$) concurrence, discord, steering, maximal fidelity, and fidelity deviation are seen to improve significantly as we can observe that the strength parameters ($p$, $q$) are highest for this particular state with some non-zero finite success probability.
+The $NS_2$ state's concurrence, discord, steering, and maximal fidelity were observed to be higher than all other considered states under non-Markovian AD noise.
+This pattern was followed by the behavior of discord under non-Markovian RTN noise.
+Also, there is a notable improvement in the concurrence, steering, and maximal fidelity of the $NS_2$ state under the non-Markovian RTN channel which is attributed to the WM and QMR.
+In fact, under the non-Markovian RTN channel, the $NS_2$ state's concurrence, steering, and maximal fidelity were seen to be equivalent to the $NS_3$ state.
+The WM and QMR reduced the $NS_2$ state's fidelity deviation under non-Markovian AD and RTN channels.
 In fact, under the non-Markovian RTN channel, its fidelity deviation is almost zero with time, making it an ideal candidate for UQT.